-- There is an increasingly popular belief that deaf dogs must be trained to be safely off leash and have 100% recall.
+- I read more and more that “deaf dogs must be trained to be safe off-leash and have 100% recall.”
 I have two issues with that.
 One, even my sighted and hearing dogs are NEVER off leash where they could get away from me and be lost; and two, no dog has 100% recall.
 It’s a lofty goal and one I strive for, but all dogs have 100% recall until they don’t….and that’s usually a tragedy.

 - I mostly have had small dogs and most vibration collars are bulky and awkward (at least they were the last time I looked at them).
 And they have to fit tightly…..and I don’t like tight collars on my dogs.
 I like to condition dogs to having my hands in and around their collars and I don’t want anything to interfere with that….so I haven’t used anything on their necks that could ever be a negative for them.

 So….what do I do about deaf dogs?
 I mostly train them the same way I train my hearing dogs….lots and lots and lots of working on “watch me” and “touch”.
 I mark and reward HEAVILY for offered check-ins.
 My marker for deaf dogs is a thumbs up.
 I also train for check-ins.